Manuel Margot Player Props: Rays vs. Yankees

 Manuel Margot At The Plate

-- Margot is hitting .254 with 15 doubles, a triple, three home runs and 16 walks.
+- Margot has 16 doubles, a triple, three home runs and 16 walks while hitting .254.

+- Margot enters this game on a four-game hitting streak.
+During his last games, he's hitting .267.

-- In 61.3% of his 75 games this season, Margot has picked up at least one hit.
-He's also had 12 multi-hit games.
+- In 30.3% of his games this season, Margot has had at least one RBI.
+He's picked up more than one in 5.3%.

-- In three games this season, he has hit a long ball (4.0%, and 1.2% of his trips to the dish).

-- Margot has an RBI in 22 of 75 games this year, with multiple RBI in four of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.